xieweiAlex/English_Learning/words/2023/words-April.md

-Last cycle was actually a stunted cycle, because the final leg never happened.
-capture the mind share.

 ## Week 4

 An actor **portraying** Jesus carries the cross through Bensheim, Germany, as part of a Good **procession** — the town's first since COVID.